 In compliance with the Privacy Shield Principles, Guardant Health commits to resolve complaints about our collection or use of your personal information.
 EU, UK and Swiss individuals with inquiries or complaints regarding our Privacy Shield Policy should first contact Guardant Health, at firstname.lastname@example.org or you can mail us at: Data Protection Officer, Guardant Health, 505 Penobscot Drive, Redwood City, CA, USA 94063.

-Guardant Health has committed to refer unresolved privacy complaints under the Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by the Council of Better Business Bureaus.
+Guardant Health has committed to refer unresolved privacy complaints under the Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by the BBB National Programs.
 If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit www.bbb.org/EU-privacy-shield/for-eu-consumers for more information and to file a complaint.
 This service is provided free of charge to you.

 Guardant Health has further committed to cooperate with the panel established by the EU data protection authorities, the UK Information Commissioner, and the Swiss Federal Data Protection and Information Commissioner with regard to unresolved Privacy Shield complaints concerning human resources data transferred from the EU, UK and Switzerland in the context of the employment relationship.